 - Place your beef strips in a bowl and season with salt and pepper.
-Add 1 tbsp of plain flour and mix to coat.
+Add 1 tablespoon of plain flour and mix to coat.

 - In a large frying pan, melt the butter.
 Add onions and fry for 5 minutes on medium heat.
 Increase the heat to high and tip in the beef.
 Stirring, flash-fry the beef for 1-2 minutes until just browned all over.

 - Add the red wine and let most of it evaporate, stirring (this shouldn't take longer than 20 seconds).
 Add creme fraiche and paprika and mix together.
 Only cook until it's warmed through, then take off the heat before the beef has time to overcook.